-Corporate Credit Cards for Employees: The Good News and the Bad
+Corporate Credit Cards for Employees

 If you are an employer who have employees who incur expenses in the process of doing business, an excellent way to watch those expenses and control costs is with corporate credit cards for employees.
 Used correctly, corporate credit cards can help you to achieve many of your business goals.
 Unfortunately, they can also prove to be the undoing of both you and your employees as they pave the way to corporate free fall, or at least a few rungs down the ladder.

 Corporate credit cards are a group of arrangements that are separate and distinct from personal and small business credit.
 A company can provide its employees with corporate credit cards to charge approved, business-related expenses, usually of a travel nature.
 A corporate credit card is normally issued in the company's name and with the employee's name on it.
 Unlike personal and small business credit cards, corporate credit cards are issued by only a few organizations.
 They are also issued directly between the business and the issuer.

 Knowing the Rules